rvogelge/waterrower-node-red/README.md

 - and the average stroke rate per minute

 ## Installation:
-Just import all node into noder red.
-Should be 2 Tabs with serveral links between.
+Just import all nodes into node red.
+There should be 2 Tabs with serveral links between.
 The application detects if a WR is plugged in the USB port of the RPi Just start rowing and save your workout after you have finished